bloomberg/blazingmq/docs/docs/faqs/faq_programming.md

 - An application attempts to open a queue for a BlazingMQ domain from a machine which is not configured for that BlazingMQ domain.

-- A bad configuration deployed in BlazingMQ backend (rare, but has non-zero probability).
+- A bad configuration deployed in BlazingMQ back-end (rare, but has non-zero probability).

-- A long-standing network issue leads to a connection failure between the application and the BlazingMQ backend, or within various BlazingMQ nodes in the backend (rare, but has non-zero probability).
+- A long-standing network issue leads to a connection failure between the application and the BlazingMQ back-end, or within various BlazingMQ nodes in the back-end (rare, but has non-zero probability).

-- A bug in the BlazingMQ backend
+- A bug in the BlazingMQ back-end

 ---